velodrome-finance/contracts/SPECIFICATION.md

 receive.
 Voter also contains several utility functions that make claiming rewards or distributing emissions easier.

+In the first hour of every epoch, the ability to `vote`, `poke`, `reset`, `depositManaged` or `withdrawManaged` is disabled to allow distributions to take place.
+Voting is also disabled in the last hour of every epoch.
+However, certain privileged NFTs will be able to vote in this one hour window.

 Standard Operations:
 - Can vote with an NFT once per epoch if you did not deposit into a managed NFT that epoch.
-For regular users, the epoch voting window ends an hour prior to epoch flip.
-Certain privileged NFTs can continue to vote in this one hour window.
 - Can deposit into a managed NFT once per epoch if you did not vote that epoch (requires normal NFT).
 Depositing into a managed NFT is disabled in the last hour prior to epoch flip.
 - Can reset an NFT at any time after the epoch that you voted.
 Your ability to vote or deposit into a managed NFT in the week that you reset is preserved.
 - Can withdraw from a managed NFT at any time after the epoch that you deposited into a managed NFT (requires locked NFT).
 Your ability to vote or deposit into a managed NFT is preserved.